 Yorkshire Pecorino (Fresco)

-This Yorkshire Pecorino Fresco (‘young Pecorino’) is only 30 days old, and like all classic Italian young cheeses is smooth, yogurty and sweet.
+This Yorkshire Pecorino Fresco (‘young Pecorino’) is only 30 days old, and like all classic Italian young cheeses is smooth, yoghurty and sweet.
 You could easily over-indulge…

-Made by Mario Olianas in Adel, near Leeds, West Yorkshire.
+Made by Mario Olianas in Otley, near Leeds, West Yorkshire.

 More about this